Bendomey/Alogrithms/README.md

 # Alogrithms
 Algorithms implemented in golang

+###### Note:
-> Note: All of the items listed below with thumbs down emoji tells us that it has not been done yet :blush:
+>  All of the items listed below with thumbs down (:thumbdown:) emoji tells us that it has not been done yet :blush:
+> All of the items listed below with yum (:yum:) emoji tells us that is in progress :heart_eyes:
+> All of the items listed below with thumbs up (:thumbsup:) emoji tells us that it has been done

 ## These are the algorithms listed below